 From Highland Park to Hainesville, the Lake County suburbs are vast and everyone is looking for that parent who’s just like them.
-Come with us as we take a look “Behind the Trike” and meet the parents who bring Little Lake County to you every day.
+This month we’re taking a look “Behind the Trike” and meeting the parents who bring Lake County to you every day.
 Today we meet one of our newest contributors, Jaime, our “Scribbler Mom.”

 I’ve known Jaime since our oldest kids were toddlers and we’ve shared plenty of laughter on our parenting journey together.
 I can already tell you that Jaime will mock me for using the term “parenting journey” and no doubt I deserve it.
 It’s precisely for her acerbic sense of humor and her talents as an artist that Jaime is now joining the Little Lake County team as a Comic Illustrator.
 Look for Jaime’s new monthly comic, “Parenting Outside the Lines” on our website as she gently pokes fun at parenting foibles and raising kids in Lake County.

 P.S.
 She’s also going to tease me for using the word, “foibles.”
 It’s a real word Jaime.
 Look it up!